lyyraaa/spatial-spectral-prostate/README.md

 We include sample prediction scripts as notebooks `classical_model_prediction.ipynb`, `patch_based_prediction.ipynb`, and `core_based_prediction.ipynb`.
 Please note that patch-based prediction can be very slow for some of the larger patch sizes.

+#### Model weights

+Model weights for each of the models implemented in `src/models.py` can be downloaded at https://zenodo.org/records/17672476
+This repository also contains a sample of FTIR cores.

 ## Annotation colours
 Please note that annotation class colours are different in these scripts compared to the paper.
 The colour scheme was revised to aid legibility.
 A key to translate colours is as follows (RGB):